mikepell007/ludus_r7_agent/README.md

-# Install SentinelOne Agent on Windows
+# Install Rapid7 Agent on Windows

 This was originally for integrating as a [Ludus](https://ludus.cloud) role but should work stand-alone without any modification
 - Copy installer image to files directory